danfuzz/lactoserv/README.md

   limiting for connections, requests, and/or sent data (bytes / bandwidth).
 * Produces request logs in a standard-ish form.
 * Produces detailed activity logs.
-* Inscrutable configuration file format.
+* JS-based configuration file format, which isn't actually that awful!
-  (To be fixed soon!
-TODO!)

 ### Implementation features